sarahayu/drift4/README.md

     sudo apt update
     sudo apt install ffmpeg
     ```
-    \*\**When bundling, make sure to include the ffmpeg executable inside the main directory.
-You can download an executable from the [ffmpeg official website](https://www.ffmpeg.org/download.html).*
-4. Run Gentle.
-Then, run Drift by running the following command from inside Drift's main directory:
+4. Run the following command from inside Drift's main directory:
     ```shell
     npm run dev
     ```
-    This will run Drift's backend on port `9899` (you can change the port in the `npm_drift.sh` file).
-Navigate to React's endpoint (usually `localhost:3000` unless you've changed this) to see the compiled frontend.
+    React should open a tab in your preferred browser with the compiled frontend (usually `localhost:3000` unless you've changed this).
 Editing/saving any file in `src/` will result in those changes being updated live.

 ## Making a DMG

-Bundling Drift to a Mac DMG is a finicky process.
-The following steps seem to work only for High Sierra on Mac:
-1. Install the `PyInstaller` package on both python2 and python3
+1. Install the `PyInstaller==3.6` package on python2 and `PyInstaller` on python3
-2. Make sure to rollback PyQt to version 5.12.3 to avoid segfault errors:
-    ```shell
-    python3 -m pip install --upgrade PyQt5==5.12.3
-    ```
+2. Download an ffmpeg executable and place inside main directory.
+You can download an executable from the [ffmpeg official website](https://www.ffmpeg.org/download.html)
-3. Run `make_dmg.sh`.
+2. Run `make_dmg.sh`.
 The DMG file will be found in the `dist` folder as `drift4.dmg`.

 ## Hosting Drift4